Owning a controller is a must today, even if you are a PC gamer!

 - Affordability – While it is not exactly a feature per se, it is worth noting that you can get an Xbox 360 controller for half the price of the Xbox One controller since it is an older model.

 - Low-quality D-pad – Everyone who has ever used an Xbox 360 controller can unanimously agree that the D-pad is not that good.
-It is very prone to getting worn out due to use and to interpreting commands inaccurately.
+It is very prone to get worn out due to use and interpreting commands inaccurately.
 While it will suffice for games where a D-pad is used mainly for secondary actions, it is ill-recommended to use it for movement.

 - You have to pay extra to make it rechargeable – Just like the Xbox One Controller, the 360 one uses two AA batteries, and as such, it also requires rechargeable batteries and charger to be bought separately.

-Valve Steam Controller – A New Take on a Controller
+A New Take on a Controller

 - Completely customizable